top of page

 Whether you're brightening up your bookshelf or your bedside table, Figurart's small theaters are designed to fit into any interior.
 Helen offers them in several pastel shades, ranging from brown to blue, pink, green, and yellow.
 A great way to combine fun and culture in your decor.

-From Perspective Dioramas to Paper Theaters: A History of Three Centuries
+From Perspective Dioramas to Paper Theatres: A Three-Century History

 The Origins: Martin Engelbrecht and the First Perspective Dioramas (1730)

 The history of miniature theaters has its roots in the "perspective dioramas" created around 1730 in Augsburg by Martin Engelbrecht (1684-1756), an internationally renowned engraver and publisher.
-These revolutionary creations, composed of 5 to 8 cut-out sheets arranged in depth, created a striking three-dimensional effect inspired by Baroque sets where scenic elements were painted on moving parallel planes.
-Engelbrecht developed at least 41 different series of these miniature dioramas , depicting religious scenes, court life, trades, and the seasons, offering sophisticated entertainment in the privacy of the bourgeois home.
+These revolutionary creations, composed of five to eight cut-out sheets arranged in depth, created a striking three-dimensional effect inspired by Baroque stage sets where scenic elements were painted on parallel, moving planes.
+Engelbrecht developed at least 41 different series of these miniature dioramas , depicting religious scenes, court life, trades, and the seasons, offering sophisticated entertainment within the privacy of the bourgeois home.

 Technical Evolution: From Peep Shows to Zograscopes